autocar-logo

 Should you consider the Volkswagen Tayron?
 Pros and cons explained

 The Volkswagen Tayron offers an opulent cabin experience, which is expected from the German manufacturer.
-The dashboard looks similar to the Tiguan R-Line with a massive 15-inch touchscreen infotainment, which, despite its size, does not feel in-the-face.
+The dashboard looks similar to that of the Tiguan R-Line with a massive 15-inch touchscreen infotainment, which, despite its size, does not feel in-your-face.
 At night, the ambient lighting strip on the dashboard looks elegant.
 A 10.25-inch digital driver’s display and a 3-spoke steering wheel with physical buttons are also on offer.
 The steering-mounted buttons feel tactile, and the extensive usage of soft-touch materials makes the cabin feel premium.
 The build quality also feels solid, and the doors close with a proper thud.
 However, on the lower portions of the dashboard, Volkswagen has used hard plastics, which do not feel high-end.

 Packs in all essential new-age features